aeternity/aeternity/docs/docker.md

-# Running an epoch node on Docker
+# Running an aeternity node on Docker

 This document describes:
 * [How to join the Roma network using Docker](#roma-network);